Answers to the Index questions automatically justify to the Top of page.

 Lists and Stored Number Removal in Programming

-dial ## or *** to go directly into programming or, 2)
+and dial ## or *** to go directly into programming or,

-see Program Mode, then Pick Up Phone, when the prompt for
+you see Program Mode, then Pick Up Phone, when the

 Code 21 to view Spoofed Exchange Call list use arrow buttons to view up or down.
 To remove or unblock an entry press the Delete Entry button the Display will ask "Confirm Delete?"
 Press the Delete Entry button again to confirm.
 The number will then be removed from that list.